MaximeriX/BatchOfficeInstaller/README.md

 # BatchOfficeInstaller
-This is a simple .bat file for downloading Office LTSC 2024, 2021, and 2019 for free.
+This is a simple .bat file for downloading Office LTSC 2024, LTSC 2021, 2019 and 2016 for free.
-It works on Windows 10, Windows 11, Windows Server 2016, 2019, and 2022.

-This installer contains Access, Excel, OneNote, Outlook, PowerPoint, Project, Publisher, Visio, Word.
-(Can be changed).
+This installer contains Access, Excel, OneDrive, OneNote, Outlook, PowerPoint, Project, Publisher, Teams, Visio and Word (Can be changed).
 There's no need to download anything manually, the installer will handle everything for you.

+## System Requirements
+- Windows 10 or later
+- Server 2019 or later

 ## How to Use
 1. Download SetupEN-US.bat, SetupRU-RU.bat or SetupUK-UA.bat file from the [Releases section](https://github.com/MaximeriX/BatchOfficeInstaller/releases/tag/Release-1.0.9).